 Quarantine…What can I say?
 These last few months have been..
 I mean…WOW

 If you are back in isolation with school aged children, you’ve had to accommodate the fact that your kids were suddenly and unexpectedly taken out of school (again!).
 Definitely the hardest part for me to cope with.
 With younger children at home as well, the struggle is very real.

 To top it off, the children are unable to leave the house.
 Now listen, I love my kids to death.
 Every parent I know loves their kids more than anything in the world, but that doesn’t mean that having them at home all day, every day, for weeks and months at a time, is easy.

 So I think we can all agree that these are extraordinary times, and as such, they require some extraordinary measures to keep everyone sane and halfway functional.

 For some of us, that probably means some big adjustments to the usual routine.

 This whole situation is, obviously, beyond crazy and we’ve got to do what we’ve got to do here, I get that.
-I wanted to drop in here and give you some tips to keep your children feeling secure and rested during quarantine, and to help you keep your sanity while you’re at it.
+I wanted to drop in here and give you some tips to keep your children feeling rested during quarantine, and to help you keep your sanity while you’re at it.

 Stick to the script